ForeroAlexander/holberton-headphones/README.md

 [Twitter]: <https://twitter.com/ForeroAlex2604>

 ## AUTHOR DESCRIPTION
- - I'm a Food Process Engineer and a software engineering student at Holberton School.
+ - I'm a software engineering student at Holberton School.
   - I have been studying low-level programming, high-level programming, system engineering and devops, and web stack programming (Front-end & Back-end) using a